 We approached the Samsung Galaxy Z Flip with plenty of excitement: this is a new form factor, it has that retro cool flip phone action and a folding display, so it's a great departure from the majority of phones which have basically been the same since the iPhone launched in 2007, but getting bigger.

 The Z Flip addresses that size issue, letting you fold that 6.7-inch display, meaning you can have a display as large as anyone else, but without that length in your pocket.
 It's the latest tech and that carries with it some gravitas.

 We don't doubt that the Samsung Galaxy Z Flip will make waves and it's a step forward for folding phones - but it's clear that there are compromises outside of the price.
 The display material isn't as well established or as robust, and we found damage in normal use within a week of testing.
 Then there's the compromise on the battery and to some degree the cameras - because this isn't going to be technically the best phone out there.

 The real question is how much are you willing to accept those compromises in exchange for novelty?
-For many people, the Samsung Galaxy Z Flip will meet their requirements in battery, camera and power, providing something unique that looks great; but for the gamers, enthusiasts and power users, the Galaxy Z Flip is probably a compromise might not want to make.
+For many people the Samsung Galaxy Z Flip will meet their requirements in battery, camera and power, providing something unique that looks great; but for the gamers, enthusiasts and power users, the Z Flip is probably a compromise they might not want to make.

 Alternatives to consider

 The first phone to be announced with this format, the Razr has taken longer to get to market and when compared to the Galaxy Z Flip, it's more expensive and lower spec, meaning it might not be that much of an alternative.

 The original folding phone from Samsung is a little more costly, but a lot larger, basically giving you a folding tablet rather than a folding smartphone.
 While it could be tightened up in some areas there's something about the Galaxy Fold that still appeals to us beyond what the Z Flip offers.